chetanmeh/incubator-openwhisk/core/standalone/README.md

       --kafka-port  <arg>             Kafka port.
-If not specified then 9092 or some random free port (if 9092 is busy) would be used -p, --port  <arg>                   Server port
+If not specified then 9092 or some random free port (if 9092 is busy) would be used
+      --no-pg                         Disable Playground UI
+      --pg-port  <arg>                Playground server port.
+If not specified then 3232 or some random free port (if org.apache.openwhisk.standalone.StandaloneOpenWhisk$@75a1cd57
+                                      is busy) would be used -p, --port  <arg>                   Server port
   -v, --verbose
       --zk-port  <arg>                Zookeeper port.
 If not specified then 2181 or some random free port (if 2181 is busy) would be used -h, --help                          Show help message
+      --version                       Show version of this program

 OpenWhisk standalone server

 ```

 Sections below would illustrate some of the supported options